sysr-q/newbie-programming-faq/README.md

     * __Interpreted__ by the JVM (Java Virtual Machine).
 It's not quite as slow as an interpreted language, but not quite as fast as a compiled language.
     * Used in many enterprise level projects, so an understanding of it can't really hurt anyone.
     * The community around Java is fairly nice, and as per PHP, StackOverflow is a great place for Java things

+## I want to learn to program to make a game, RAT, operating system, or some other large project.
+Stop right there, criminal scum!
+Whilst sometimes it's alright to start learning a programming language with a large project in your horizons, that's not a great way to learn initially.
+From my personal experiences, if you try to learn to program purely to complete a large project (which might take hundreds of man hours from a professional firm) you'll get sick and tired of programming fairly quickly, and burn out.

+Sure, it works for some people if they're either working through a book which teaches you programming concepts whilst also working towards a game, or they're already a programmer; often times it just leads to sadness.
+Start programming because you want to have tools under your belt to help with various problems, not because you think you can make money, or get fame via it.

+If you play sport because you enjoy it, getting sponsorship from a large group is great!
+Money, fame, all of that; but if you play sport purely because you want money, fame or anything related, you're just going to become disappointed when it inevitably doesn't work out.